fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 ## Preparing the dataset

-To test the difference between the average PSDs for baseline and moderate sedative states.
-The data structures containing the frequency data averages of all 20 participants are available [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/madrid19/tutorial_stats.mat)
+To test the difference between the baseline and moderate sedative states, we use data for all subjects that has been preprocessed and for which the PSD has been computed.
+You can download [freq_resting.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/madrid19/tutorial_stats/freq_resting.mat) from our FTP server.
+The MATLAB file contains four data structures, one for each sedation level.

     % averages for each individual subject, for each condition load freq_resting.mat